 With surface water temps in the main lake areas in the upper 50’s, the walleyes are just starting to move up onto the 25-35ft water points off of main water islands.
-Vertical jigging in those areas with Fire-Ball Jigs, Stand-Up Fire-Ball Jigs, and Swivel-Head Jigs tipped with a fathead minnow or an impulse riggin’ leech seemed to produce the best bites.
+Vertical jigging in those areas with Fire-Ball Jigs, and Stand-Up Fire-Ball Jigs, tipped with a fathead minnow or an impulse riggin’ leech seemed to produce the best bites.

 Smallmouth bass could be found around most rock structures, but finding shallow water rock piles in 2-10 feet of water connected to main water islands was the best place to find higher concentrations of fish.
 Water temperatures in these areas were between 59-62 degrees, with many fish on beds.
-Using an Impulse Fatty Tube and a Rattling Inner Tube Jig, an Impulse Core Swimbait rigged on a Slurp!
-Jig Head, or an Impulse Rig’n Leech on a drop shot rig proved to be killer for smallmouth.
+Using a soft plastic tube bait and a Rattling Inner Tube Jig, an Impulse Paddle Minnow rigged on a Slurp!
+Jig Head or an Impulse Rig’n Leech on a drop shot rig proved to be killer for smallmouth.

 Northern pike was concentrated in much of the same areas as smallmouth with water temperatures still at 59-62 degrees.
 Casting along steep rocky shorelines was the best place to find them.
-On a cloud covered day, Norhtland’s new Casting Buck-Shot Flutter Spoon in bright colors seemed to produce more bites and on clear and sunny days, a more flashy presentation proved more effective.
+On a cloud-covered day, Northland’s new Casting Buck-Shot Flutter Spoon in bright colors seemed to produce more bites and on clear and sunny days, a more flashy presentation proved more effective.

 Northland Fishing Tackle Pro Staff